hojjatshabab/voting-resource/README.md

 - **Java**: Programming language.
 - **Spring Boot 3**: Main framework for backend development.
 - **Spring Security**: Used for authentication and authorization.
-- **MySQL/PostgreSQL**: Database management system for storing user data, votes, and results.
+- **MySQL/PostgreSQL**: Database management system for storing user commonBaseData, votes, and results.
 - **RESTful API**: Exposes the application’s functionalities for frontend and other applications.

 ## Getting Started